Rashard Davis

-Rashard Markese Davis (born September 14, 1995) is an American professional football wide receiver and return specialist who is currently a free agent.
+Rashard Markese Davis (born September 14, 1995) is an American professional football wide receiver and return specialist for the Columbus Aviators of the United Football League (UFL).
 He played college football at James Madison University.
 Davis has been a member of the Philadelphia Eagles, Oakland Raiders, Kansas City Chiefs, Tennessee Titans, Saskatchewan Roughriders, Tampa Bay Bandits, New York Jets, and Memphis Showboats.

 College career

 Davis played for the James Madison University football team.
 As a sophomore he played in 12 games, posting 21 receptions for 254 yards and two receiving touchdowns.
 As a junior he played in 11 games, making nine starts at slot receiver posting 39 receptions for 592 yards and six touchdowns.

 As a senior he played in all 15 games, making 12 starts.
 He set JMU and CAA single-season record with an FCS-best four punt returns for a touchdown.
 After the season he was named to the Associated Press All-FCS second-team as an all-purpose player.
 He was also named CAA Special Teams Player of the Year.